9999years/new.becca.ooo/source/_posts/unicode.md

 # Coverage: fonts & support

-{% bullet %} [Alan Wood's Unicode font list] --- Probably the most complete list of high-coverage fonts.
+[Alan Wood's Unicode font list] --- Probably the most complete list of high-coverage fonts.

-{% bullet %} [PragmataPro] --- A monospaced programming font with 6,000 glyphs
+[PragmataPro] --- A monospaced programming font with 6,000 glyphs (and rising).
-(and rising).

-{% bullet %} [CharacterMap] --- Analyzes glyphs from font files.
+[CharacterMap] --- Analyzes glyphs from font files.

 [Google Noto Fonts] --- A set of sans and serif fonts supporting 581 languages (as of April 2016), with about 50% glyph coverage.